Updated: Sunday, November 19, 2017

-This year, we celebrate our Semicentennial!
+This year, we celebrated our Semicentennial!
 Since its incorporation in 1967, Hurt has been known and loved for its pleasant, family-friendly atmosphere and sense of community.

-The Semicentennial Committee looks forward to working with Town Council, Danville-Pittsylvania Chamber of Commerce, Danville-Pittsylvania County Tourism, Pittsylvania County Historical Society, and the citizens of Hurt to make these events meaningful to all who hold a special place in their hearts for Hurt, Virginia.
-Please keep in mind that plans may be subject to change due to scheduling conflicts, budget constraints, weather events, and/or other unforeseen circumstances.
+The Semicentennial Committee, composed of 7 citizens from diverse walks of life, was pleased to work with Town Council, Danville-Pittsylvania Chamber of Commerce, Danville-Pittsylvania County Tourism, Pittsylvania County Historical Society, area business leaders, and the citizens of Hurt to make this year’s events meaningful to all who hold a special place in their hearts for Hurt, Virginia.